 Way 2: Click and Drag the Items

-You can create a box if you want to grab a large group of files fairly quickly.
-By covering the files you want by resizing them as you drag, they will be automatically selected.
+You can create a selection box if you want to grab a large group of files fairly quickly.
+As you drag around the files you want, Finder selects everything inside the box.

 This way, you can click on the selected files and perform other actions, such as deleting or moving them to another folder.
-And it's helpful when selecting multiple items using a mouse or trackpad.
+It's especially helpful when selecting multiple items with a mouse or trackpad in Finder's Icon view.

 Steps